-Together with Shaanxi and Henan, Shanxi province is positioned in the fertile Yellow River valley which was the nucleus for the development of the distinctive Chinese civilization.
+Together with Shaanxi and Henan, Shanxi province is positioned in the fertile Yellow River valley which was the nucleus for the development of Chinese civilization.
 Most of the land is covered in loess - loose calcareous sand which is ideal for crop cultivation when irrigated.
 The northern boundary of Shanxi follows the Great Wall built during the Warring States period and then strengthened by Qin Shihuang the first Qin emperor, to mark the border and keep the barbarians out.
 Shanxi flourished up to the Tang dynasty, after which time the growing importance of the Yangzi basin; incursions by northern tribes; growth of sea trade and decline in use of the Silk Route all took their toll.
 Centuries of slow decline followed.
 In the last hundred years extensive coal deposits have led to rapid industrialization and the province suffers from the attendant pollution - Linfen was classed as the world's most polluted city in 2007.

-In the Communist era attempts were made to improve agricultural yields; the commune at Dazhai was held up as the example for all rural communes to follow.
+In the Communist era attempts were made to improve agricultural yields; the commune at Dazhai village (north of Heshun) was held up as the example for all rural communes to follow.
 The leader Chen Yonggui ➚ became highly acclaimed but by 1980 the whole enterprise had been exposed as a fraud, set up as political propaganda.
 The industrialization of Tiayuan and Datong since 1949 has been far reaching and many of Shanxi's cities have an industrial feel.

-There are many historic sights to see in Shanxi, including: Congshan Monastery ➚ in Taiyuan dating back as far as the 6th century but rebuilt in the 14th.
-There is also the Shuanglin Monastery nearby.
-Guandi Temple ➚, Xiezhou ➚ (commemorates a famous General from the Three Kingdoms period); Ancient City of Pingyao ➚ with many intact Ming and Qing buildings south-west of Taiyuan; Yingying Tang Pagoda ➚ at Yongji; Northern Mount Heng ➚ is a 6,617 feet [2,017 meters] sacred Daoist mountain in the north-east of the province (there is a Southern Hengshan too).
-Nearby is the Xuankongsi ➚ Hanging Monastery.
-Finally another place worth a visit is the Wooden Pagoda ➚ at Yingxian.
+There are many historic sights to see in Shanxi.
+Taiyuan has a fine provincial museum and the ancient Chong Shan temple.
+Bai yun (white cloud) monastery is close by.Datong was the dynastic capital a couple of times during China's long history.
+Hua yan Temple in Datong has a large hall with five gilded figures.
+Datong also has a Nine dragon screen to rivals those at Beijing.
+Congshan Monastery ➚ in Taiyuan dating back as far as the 6th century but rebuilt in the 14th.
+The Shuanglin Monastery is nearby.
+Guandi Temple ➚ at Xiezhou commemorates a famous General from the Three Kingdoms period who became the ‘God of Righteous Action’.
+South-west of Taiyuan is the popular tourist Ancient town of Pingyao ➚ with many intact Ming and Qing dynasty buildings – including the city walls and the Yamen.
+It is also mercifully free of cars.
+The town used to be an affluent banking center.
+Near Yuncheng are the Daoist temples of Yonglegong.
+The three main temples have fine murals from the Yuan dynasty.
+It is associated with the immortal Lu Dongbin.
+The Temple of the Three Pure Ones is one of the finest temples.
+Northern Mount Heng ➚ is a 6,617 feet [2,017 meters] sacred Daoist mountain in the north-east of the province (there is a Southern Hengshan too).
+Nearby is the famous Xuankongsi ➚ ‘Hanging Monastery’ clinging precariously to a cliff.
+Another place well worth a visit is the Wooden Pagoda ➚ at Yingxian.

 Mount Wutai is one of the four sacred Buddhist mountains in China.
 The platforms are named after the five compass points, which in China include center.
 Where ground is protected from the sun all year round there is permanent snow cover.
 It has one of the oldest Buddhist shrines - Dafu Temple ➚ originally of Han dynasty date with 400 rooms.
 One room, the Bronze Hall, has impressive flowers and Buddhist sculptures all made in bronze.
 By its side stands a large white Dagoba (a Buddhist stupa).
 Set apart from the main group is the ‘Temple of Buddha's Halo’ with buildings dating back to Northern Wei and Tang date.
 The surrounding mountain area has extensive coal reserves.

 In northernmost Shanxi, 10 miles [16 kms] west of Datong, Shanxi are some of the best preserved Buddhist carvings in China.
-The Yungang Caves date back to the Period of Disunity (460-494).
+The Yungang Caves date back to the Period of Disunity (460-494CE).
 They were built by the short lived Northern Wei dynasty who had enthusiastically embraced the Buddhist faith.
 The carvings may have been modeled on the earlier ones at Dunhuang, Gansu but these are carved into the rock in the Indian tradition rather than molded.
 After the Northern Wei moved their capital from Datong to Luoyang in 494 the area fell into disrepair until the Liao dynasty ➚ in northern China repaired and restored the monuments.
 The valley has a series of about 1,000 grottoes with at one time an amazing 100,000 carvings of Buddha in all sorts of sizes and guises.
+There are 21 larger caves.
 However, over time the numbers have reduced to 51,000.
 The carvings are embellished with costumes and even musical instruments giving a vivid portrayal of life in ancient times.
 The 52 feet [16 meters] statue in Grotto 19 is an impressive carving and may represent the Northern Wei Emperor Daiwu ➚ (446-452) who persecuted the Buddhists.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2019